Almost global existence for Ultra-differential Hamiltonian in $L^2$ space: Introduction

 \end{theorem}

-\begin{remark} This result demonstrates that the stability time in the weighted $L^2$ space achieves the conjectured stability time limit proposed by Bourgain for infinite-dimensional Hamiltonian systems under analytical condition in \cite{B04}.
-This kind of result was recently obtained in the weighted $L^1$ space for Schr\"odinger-Poisson equation in \cite{BCGW24}.
-This time length surpasses the results of the previous $|\ln \varepsilon|^{1+a}$-type studies, such as those in the references \cite{BMP20,CMW20,FG13,P18}, and our result is derived within a more general framework. \end{remark}
+\begin{remark} This result achieves the stability time conjectured by Bourgain \cite{B04} for infinite-dimensional Hamiltonian systems, now established in the weighted $L^2$ space and within a general framework.
+The same bound was recently obtained in the weighted $L^1$ space for the Schr\"odinger--Poisson equation \cite{BCGW24}.
+Our result improves upon the earlier $|\ln\varepsilon|^{1+a}$-type bounds of \cite{BMP20,CMW20,FG13,P18}. \end{remark}

-\begin{theorem}[Result for logarithmic ultra-differential case] For Hamiltonian \eqref{Hamiltonian} with initial $u(0)=u_0$ in the Ultra-differentiable space $W_{s,q}^U$, assume the frequencies $\omega_{j}$ satisfy \textbf{Assumption 2} with $\beta>1$.
-Then for sufficiently large $s$, there exist a threshold $\varepsilon_0>0,$ and constants $C_{\mathtt{sta}},C_{\mathtt{fin}}>0$ such that the following holds: if $u(0)$ is real and
+\begin{theorem}[Logarithmic ultra-differentiable class] For Hamiltonian \eqref{Hamiltonian} with initial datum $u(0)=u_0$ in the ultra-differentiable space $W_{s,q}^U$, assume the frequencies $\omega_j$ satisfy \textbf{Assumption~2} with $\beta>1$.
+Then for sufficiently large $s$, there exist a threshold $\varepsilon_0>0$ and constants $C_{\mathtt{sta}},C_{\mathtt{fin}}>0$ such that the following holds: if $u(0)$ is real and